-Jardin du Luxembourgh is situated in the 6th arrondissement on the left bank between Saint-Germain-des-Prés and the Latin Quarter, the Gardens are open from sunrise to sunset all year round.
+Jardin du Luxembourg is situated in the 6th arrondissement on the left bank between Saint-Germain-des-Prés and the Latin Quarter, the garden is open from sunrise to sunset all year round.

-Spread throughout the Garden are 106 statues, as well as, the monumental Fountaine de Médicis which is an oblong pool flanked by tall twin sycamore trees making it stunningly beautiful, quiet and moody.
+Spread throughout Jardin du Luxembourg are 106 statues, as well as, the monumental Fountaine de Médicis which is an oblong pool flanked by tall twin sycamore trees making it stunningly beautiful, quiet and moody.
 There is also a museum that offers rotating art exhibits and weather-permitting there is always a free photo exhibit showcasing work by local artists.

 My absolute favourite thing is seeing the battered green metal garden chairs.
 The famous French Fermob chairs are generously scattered all over the park.
 I love how some are upright and lined up perfectly while others may be tipped over or at an odd angle.
 They give the park a casual yet quintessential Paris chic look.
 And, they are the perfect chair to indulge in a little people-watching.